Professional practice

 • 2-day trial (June 2019) in the Central London County Court (Chancery List), successfully defending a claim for disclosure of documents brought by one alleged trustee / partner / joint venture partner against another.

-• Acting as sole counsel in the Commercial Circuit Court in a shareholder dispute between former business partners.
+• Acted as sole counsel in the Commercial Circuit Court in a shareholder dispute between former business partners.

 Commercial dispute resolution

 John was named one of 10 leading junior barristers under eight years’ call for Commercial Litigation by The Legal 500 UK in 2018, where he was described as having “fought our client’s corner ferociously, getting an excellent result”.
-He has since been described as “Incredibly hardworking and very bright, with an unparalleled ability to deal with difficult clients in highly-pressured situations”; and as “an excellent team player”.
+He has since been described as “Incredibly hardworking and very bright, with an unparalleled ability to deal with difficult clients in highly-pressured situations”; as “an excellent team player”; and “extremely thorough and always willing to go the extra mile”.

 John’s experience of heavy commercial cases includes:

-Suppipat v Narongdej.
+Suppipat v Narongdej [2023] EWHC 1988 (Comm).
 Acted for the 11th and 13th defendants (respectively CEO of a substantial Thai bank and Senior Partner in a leading Thai law firm), in a US$1-2 billion conspiracy claim brought under Thai law, which culminated in a 20-week trial between October 2022 and March 2023.
-(Led by Ruth den Besten.)
+(Led by Ruth den Besten KC.)
 Listed by The Lawyer as one of the top 20 cases of 2022.

 E D & F Man Capital Markets Limited v Come Harvest Holdings Ltd [2022] EWHC 229 (Comm).
 Acted for the claimant in 4-year proceedings leading to a five-week fraud trial and $284m judgment, in a case concerning forged warehouse receipts used in repo financing transactions.
 The case went twice to the Court of Appeal, once on jurisdiction and once on damages.
 (Led by Huw Davies KC.)